Ch. Chhunga: Political life

-Chhunga showed interest in the newly formed Mizo Union party with his friend H. Vanthuamawere.
+Chhûnga showed interest in the newly formed Mizo Union party along with his friend H. Vanthuamawere.
 However, his father's expectations encouraged him to continue studying.
-In the Mizo Union General Assembly of 1951, Chhunga was elected as President of the Mizo Union.
+In the Mizo Union General Assembly of 1951, Chhûnga was elected as President of the Mizo Union.

-Following the Mizo District Council elections on 4 January 1952, Chhunga was instructed to contest the seat of the North Vanlaiphai constituency.
-Chhunga declined and contested the Aizawl-Lunglei consituency against Pachhunga of the United Mizo Freedom Organization.
-Chhunga lost to Pachhunga with 787 votes to his 860.
-However, the Mizo Union succeeded overall and won 17 consituencies out of 18.
-As a result, Chhunga was reelected as President of the Mizo Union party in 26-29 February 1952 during the assembly.
+Following the Mizo District Council elections on 4 January 1952, Chhûnga was instructed to contest the seat of the North Vanlaiphai constituency.
+Chhûnga declined and instead contested the Aizawl-Lunglei constituency against Pachhunga of the United Mizo Freedom Organization.
+Chhûnga lost to Pachhunga with 787 votes to his 860.
+However, the Mizo Union succeeded overall and won 17 constituencies out of 18.
+As a result, Chhûnga was reelected as President of the Mizo Union party in 26–29 February 1952 during the assembly.

-Following the resignation of Raymond Thanhlira due to nomination to parliament a bye-election was held in 1952.
-The nomination committee selected Chhunga as the Mizo Union candidate.
-Chhunga was in Silchar completed his Bachelor of Arts.
+Following the resignation of Raymond Thanhlira due to nomination to parliament a by-election was held in 1952.
+The nomination committee selected Chhûnga as the Mizo Union candidate.
+Chhûnga was in Silchar completed his Bachelor of Arts.
 He had been nominated by Lalbuia, his agent, and this was a breach of nomination hence rejecting his candidacy.
 Lalbuia, who was uncontested, became the Member of Legislative Assembly.
-Upon Chhunga's arrival, Lalbuia offered to resign and let him become the MLA.
-However, Chhunga refused.
+Upon Chhûnga's arrival, Lalbuia offered to resign and let him become the MLA.
+However, Chhûnga refused.

-In the 1957 Mizo District Council election, Chhunga contested against Pachhunga once more.
+In the 1957 Mizo District Council election, Chhûnga contested against Pachhunga once more.

-Chhunga was the Chief Executive Member of Mizoram District Council, The United Mizo Parliamentary Party, a coalition of Mizo Union and Congress Party and dominated the 1971 Village Council elections by winning 66 of the 158 Village councils.
-Chhunga was appointed the President of the Mizo Union in the 1952 General Assembly as the people preferred a young man instead of the much senior Bawichhuaka.
-Chhunga held the Party president's post for 14 years during the 28 years of Mizo Union Party.
-Chhunga won election in Kolasib (Vidhan Sabha constituency) and was appointed the Chief Minister of Union Territory of Mizoram by SP Mukherjee, the First Lt Governor of Mizoram on 3 May 1972.
-Chhunga was instrumental of merger of Mizo Union with the Indian National Congress.
-The Mizo Union being a regional party depended on the center for funds and preferred to join with the Indian National Congress.
-Chhunga was instrumental in Mizoram getting State status.
+Chhûnga was the Chief Executive Member of Mizoram District Council, The United Mizo Parliamentary Party, a coalition of Mizo Union and Congress Party and dominated the 1971 Village Council elections by winning 66 of the 158 Village councils.
+Chhûnga was appointed the President of the Mizo Union in the 1952 General Assembly as the people preferred a young man instead of the much senior Bawichhuaka.
+Chhûnga held the Party president's post for 14 years during the 28 years of the Mizo Union's existence.
+Chhûnga won election in Kolasib (Vidhan Sabha constituency) and was appointed Chief Minister of the Union Territory of Mizoram by SP Mukherjee, the First Lt.
+Governor of Mizoram on 3 May 1972.
+Chhûnga was instrumental in the merger of Mizo Union with the Indian National Congress.
+The Mizo Union, being a regional party, depended on the center for funds and preferred to join with the Indian National Congress.
+Chhûnga was instrumental in Mizoram getting State status.
 He negotiated for separation of Mizoram District from Assam state.

 Later life

-Chhunga married Lalrothangi in 1948.
+Chhûnga married Lalrothangi in 1948.
 He had 11 children and named them with the prefix "Chal".